university-of-york/grunt-makedocs/README.md

 ### Options

 #### options.nav
-Type: `Boolean`
+Type: `function`
 Default value: `false`

 Pass through a function to build a navigation menu from the list of pages.
 The default is false, which does nothing.
 The function takes a single argument, which is the array of pages containing the details from the YAML front matter, plus a `dest` object (the URL the page will be built at) and a `content` object (the page content).
-A sample function would be:
+A sample function to create an unordered list of links to pages could be:

 ```js
 function(pages) {